Marker Logo

 Erected by Downtown Alliance.

 Location.
-40° 42.15′ N, 74° 0.834′ W. Marker is in Manhattan, New York, in New York County.
-It is in the Financial District.
-Marker is on State Street, on the right when traveling north.
-Touch for map
+Marker is missing.
+It was located near 40° 42.15′ N, 74° 0.834′ W. Marker was in Manhattan, New York, in New York County.
+It

 Shrine of Elizabeth Ann Bailey Seaton (RC) and Rectory/originally James Watson House, 7 State Street image.
 Click for full size.

-Photographed By Larry Gertner, 1999
+Photographed by Larry Gertner, 1999

 2. Shrine of Elizabeth Ann Bailey Seaton (RC) and Rectory/originally James Watson House, 7 State Street

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-John Wolfe Ambrose (a few steps from this marker); Home of Elizabeth Ann Seton (a few steps from this marker); John Ambrose Statue (a few steps from this marker); Watson House (a few steps from this marker); New Amsterdam Plein: Nine (within shouting distance of this marker); New Amsterdam Plein: One (within shouting distance of this marker); New Amsterdam Plein: Eight (within shouting distance of this marker); New Amsterdam Plein: Seven (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this location: John Wolfe Ambrose (a few steps from this marker); Home of Elizabeth Ann Seton (a few steps from this marker); John Ambrose Statue (a few steps from this marker); Watson House (a few steps from this marker); New Amsterdam Plein: Nine (within shouting distance of this marker); New Amsterdam Plein: One (within shouting distance of this marker); New Amsterdam Plein: Eight (within shouting distance of this marker); New Amsterdam Plein: Seven (within shouting distance of this marker).
 Touch for a list and map of all markers in Manhattan.

-More about this marker.
-This is the fourth iteration of this wayside to be found at this location.
+this location.
 This version properly titles 8 State Street as the shrine; the three previous titles had designated 7 State Street as such, though the text clearly stated that it was the rectory.
 Saint Seton's middle name, "Ann", spelled correctly on the three prior waysides, has been misspelled as "Anne" here.

 Related markers.
 Click here for a list of markers that are related to this marker.
 View the three previous waysides at this location